lixia/cs118-fall16/project-2.md

 - *Slow start*: the congestion window size will be doubled until it meets the slow start threshold value (`ssthresh`).
 - *Congestion Avoidance*: the congestion window size added by one if the congestion window size is larger than `ssthresh`.
-- If a packet is lost as detected by the retransmission timeout
+- If a packet is lost (as detected by the retransmission timeout or 3 duplicate ACKs)

   * The server sets `ssthresh` to max(1/2 of current congestion window, 1024) and
   * set congestion window to 1024 bytes

-In other words, after timeout, the sender adjusts the value of `sshthresh` and moves back to *Slow Start* stage.
+In other words, after packet loss, the sender adjusts the value of `sshthresh` and moves back to *Slow Start* stage.
 As soon as the value of `cwnd` reaches `sshthresh`, it switches to *Congestion Avoidance*.

-As soon as packet lost, the server again adjusts `sshthresh`, set `cwnd` to 1, and restart from *Congestion Avoidance* stage.
+- *Fast Retransmit*: If the sender received 3 duplicate ACKs, it must perform fast retransmit.

 When you done with the basic project, you can continue with implementing TCP Reno and/or TCP NewReno congestion window adjustment logic for extra credit.